keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 ## Background

 As I mentioned in [this post][elm-nicegui], I have been building a recipe management app for myself and other potential users.
-In this journey, I have discovered and learned many things.
-This is one of the posts to document my findings and learnings.
+During this journey, I have discovered and learned many things.
+This post documents one of those findings and lessons.

-For prototyping purpose, I have been using **Python** `3.13` as the main programming language.
-In addition, **SQLite** is used as the main data storage for this **private, local-first** app.
+For prototyping purposes, I have been using **Python** `3.13` as the main programming language.
+In addition, **SQLite** is used as the primary data storage for this **private, local-first** app.

 One of the MVP features I am implementing is *searching* for recipes, in particular, I am implementing FTS (Full Text Search).
-To achieve that, I am taking advantages of SQLite's FTS5 functionality.
+To achieve that, I am taking advantage of SQLite's FTS5 functionality.

 ## TL;DR and TIL

 - With Python 3.13, you have access to SQLite's powerful extensions (like [`json1`][json1] and [`fts5`][fts5]) by default.
 - Do not forget to `COMMIT` transactions on SQLite's [virtual tables][virtual-table].
-- Be careful storing [`UUID`][uuid]s: make sure the format is consistent across the application, the easiest way is to have a centralized normalization function, and always normalize `UUID`s before storing data.
+- Be careful when storing [`UUID`][uuid]s: make sure the format is consistent across the application.
+The easiest way is to have a centralized normalization function and always normalize `UUID`s before storing data.
 - For multi-language, user-friendly FTS search support, you may need to consider different [tokenizers][tokenizer] and various [FTS5 query syntax][query-syntax] in SQLite.
-In particular, I found [**prefix queries**][prefix] and [**boolean operators**][boolean] useful in providing more user-friendly search experience, while [`jieba`][jieba] tokenizer is used to support tokenizing east Asian languages.
+In particular, I found [**prefix queries**][prefix] and [**boolean operators**][boolean] useful for providing a more user-friendly search experience, while the [`jieba`][jieba] tokenizer is used to support tokenizing East Asian languages.

 ## Setting Up FTS with SQLite and Python

-In the past, Python's `sqlite3` module in the standard library did not support useful SQLite extensions like `json1` and `fts5` enabled by default.
-To use these powerful additions, you either compile (with some compile-time options enabled, like `-DSQLITE_ENABLE_FTS5`) and build the amalgamation version of SQLite together with your project, or, compile and build the *extension modules* (like `json1.so` or `fts5.so`) and load them at run-time with your application.
+In the past, Python's `sqlite3` module in the standard library did not support useful SQLite extensions like `json1` and `fts5` by default.
+To use these powerful additions, you either compile (with some compile-time options enabled, like `-DSQLITE_ENABLE_FTS5`) and build the amalgamation version of SQLite together with your project, or compile and build the *extension modules* (like `json1.so` or `fts5.so`) and load them at runtime with your application.

-Fortunately, these tedious steps no longer needed if you're using a ['newer' version][fts5-python] (`3.10`+) of Python.
-The `sqlite3` module in Python `3.13` was built with SQLite `3.47` together with `json1` and `fts5` extensions by default.
-In other words, you can access the powerful, extended features directly by using the *newer versions* of Python 3!
+Fortunately, these tedious steps are no longer needed if you're using a ['newer' version][fts5-python] (`3.10`+) of Python.
+The `sqlite3` module in Python `3.13` is built with SQLite `3.47` together with the `json1` and `fts5` extensions by default.
+In other words, you can access these powerful extended features directly by using newer versions of Python 3!

-To be sure, I tried the following in a SQLite **in-memory** database in Python:
+To be sure, I tried the following in an SQLite **in-memory** database in Python:

 ```python
 if __name__ == '__main__':